IbrahimaDiallo32/Calculator/README.md

 ## Executing the Web Application
 1. Make sure to follow the steps in the [Environment](#environment) instructions
+2. Open your command Line interface and ensure the git is installed
+3. Clone the repository following the commands: git clone https://github.com/IbrahimaDiallo32/Calculator.git

 ## Executing Unit Tests
 1. Install JetBrains Raider: https://www.jetbrains.com/rider/download/#section=windows